 The certificate is a formal document (often in the form of a letter) from your Insolvency Practitioner (IP).
 It confirms that you have met all the requirements of the Arrangement and they are no longer acting as your Supervisor.

-It is vital that you get your certificate as soon as possible.
-Until you do your name remains on the Insolvency Register and the repair of your credit rating will be delayed.
-You also remain bound by the IVA windfall clause.
+It is vital that you get your certificate as soon as possible after your last payment is made.
+Until you do your IVA windfall clause is still active.
+Your name remains on the Insolvency Register and the repair of your credit rating will be delayed.

-If you receive an type of windfall (for example inheritance or a PPI claim) BEFORE you have received your Completion Certificate it still has to be paid to your IP.
+If you receive any type of windfall BEFORE you have received your Completion Certificate it still has to be paid into your IVA.

 When should you get your Completion Certificate?

 You should receive your Completion Certificate within 8 weeks of making the final payment into your IVA.
-However some larger IVA companies can take up to 12 weeks.
+However some IVA companies can take longer.

 Once you have made your last payment your IP will need to carry out a final review of your circumstances.
 You will normally have to send in recent wage slips and bank statements confirming nothing has changed.